 Sometimes, as they develop their independence, kids just don’t want to do anything that their parents want them to do.

 We encourage parents to bring their young children to us at Method Dental.
 Not only can we make sure their mouths and teeth are developing well and that they are healthy, we can brush their teeth!
 Once they have another adult (not their parents) brush their teeth, they often will allow Mum or Dad to get in there with a brush at home.
 It doesn’t always go as planned, but when kids are open to the novelty of our dentists brushing their teeth, it really helps at home.

 And at Method Dental, we believe every kid can have an experience at the dentist that’s a really positive one!
+Our practice loves providing the best kids dentistry in Grange, Brisbane!
 Find out more about our approach to children’s dentistry here.